-Medicare Medicaid (MME) beneficiaries who are receiving Medicaid Health Coverage, enrolled in Medicare Part A, enrolled in Medicare Part B, and eligible to enroll in Medicare Part D. Includes MME and other Community Medicaid IHCC group beneficiaries who do not need LTSS but are excluded from enrollment in RHP under MCAR Section 1475.01.
+- years of age or older and meet the applicable eligibility criteria for LTSS and a specific IHCC group or the MACC group for parents/caretakers. - 2.
+RHO-eligible Enrollees: Medicare-Medicaid Eligible (MME) This group consists of Medicare-Medicaid (MME) beneficiaries who are receiving Medicaid Health Coverage, enrolled in Medicare Part A, enrolled in Medicare Part B, and eligible to enroll in Medicare Part D. Includes MME and other Community Medicaid IHCC group beneficiaries who do not need LTSS but are excluded from enrollment in RHP under § 1.27.1 of this Part.
 MME beneficiaries have access to RHO, but only for Medicaid services that are not covered by Medicare.
 For MME beneficiaries, participation in RHO does not affect the scope, amount, or duration of their Medicare coverage.
 EOHHS began RHO enrollment in November 2013.
-RHO eligible MME beneficiaries are as follows:

-- Members of the IHCC groups receiving Community Medicaid, including persons with serious and persistent mental illness, who do not need LTSS; - MAGI eligible adults in the MACC group for parents/caretakers; and - LTSS recipients residing in institutional or home and community based settings including those qualifying for the level of care provided in a nursing facility and intermediate care facility for persons with intellectual disabilities (ICF-ID)-e.g., nursing facility, assisted living and I/DD group home residents as well as those residing in their own homes.
+RHO-eligible MME beneficiaries are as follows: - Members of the IHCC groups receiving Community Medicaid, including persons with serious and persistent mental illness, who do not need LTSS; - b.
+MAGI-eligible adults in the MACC group for parents/caretakers; and - c.
+LTSS recipients residing in institutional or home and community-based settings including those qualifying for the level of care provided in a nursing facility and intermediate care facility for persons with intellectual disabilities (ICF-ID) e.g., nursing facility, assisted living and I/DD group home residents as well as those residing in their own homes. - 3.
 MME beneficiaries are entitled to Medicaid State Plan and Section 1115 waiver services that are not covered by Medicare.
-These Medicaid so called "wraparound" services for MME beneficiaries are managed and coordinated through RHO.

-Excluded Beneficiaries Certain Medicaid beneficiaries are excluded from participating in RHO as indicated below:

-Beneficiaries Excluded from RHO

-- (a) Medicare beneficiaries who are not receiving Medicaid Health Coverage, including partial dual eligible beneficiaries who participate in the Medicaid Premium Payment Program as Qualified Medicare Beneficiaries (QMBs), Specified Low-Income Beneficiaries (SLMBs), and Qualifying Individuals (QIs) - (b) Dual Eligible beneficiaries who are not enrolled in all segments of Medicare - (c) Medicaid beneficiaries residing in Tavares, Eleanor Slater, or out-of-state hospitals - (d) Beneficiaries who are in hospice on the effective enrollment date.
-Enrollees who elect hospice care after they are enrolled in RHO can remain in RHO - (e) Medicaid and dual eligible beneficiaries who are between the ages of nineteen (19) and twenty one (21) are exempt from mandatory enrollment in managed care and receive all Medicaid health coverage on a fee for service basis - (f) Beneficiaries who are determined eligible as medically needy for Community Medicaid due to excess income and resources are also exempt from enrollment in managed care

-Excluded beneficiaries receive all Medicaid covered services - including LTSS - on a fee for service basis, unless they are otherwise eligible for another Medicaid delivery system.
+These Medicaid so-called "wraparound" services for MME beneficiaries are managed and coordinated through RHO. - 4.
+Excluded Beneficiaries Certain Medicaid beneficiaries are excluded from participating in RHO as indicated below: - a.
+Beneficiaries Excluded from RHO - b.
+Medicare beneficiaries who are not receiving Medicaid Health Coverage, including partial dual eligible beneficiaries who participate in the Medicaid Premium Payment Program as Qualified Medicare Beneficiaries (QMBs), Specified Low-Income Beneficiaries (SLMBs), and Qualifying Individuals (QIs) - c.
+Dual Eligible beneficiaries who are not enrolled in all segments of Medicare

+- d.
+Medicaid beneficiaries residing in Tavares, Eleanor Slater, or outof-state hospitals - e.
+Beneficiaries who are in hospice on the effective enrollment date.
+Enrollees who elect hospice care after they are enrolled in RHO can remain in RHO - f.
+Medicaid and dual eligible beneficiaries who are between the ages of nineteen (19) and twenty-one (21) are exempt from mandatory enrollment in managed care and receive all Medicaid health coverage on a fee-for-service basis - g.
+Beneficiaries who are determined eligible as medically needy for Community Medicaid due to excess income and resources are also exempt from enrollment in managed care. - 5.
+Excluded beneficiaries receive all Medicaid covered services including LTSS on a fee-for-service basis, unless they are otherwise eligible for another Medicaid delivery system.

-B. RHO Service Delivery Option
+1.27.2 RHO Service Delivery Option

-RHO is a managed care service delivery system that integrates and manages Medicaid covered services across the care continuum.
-EOHHS contracts with an MCO-Neighborhood Health Plan of RI-to manage and coordinate all Medicaid State Plan and waiver services.
+A. RHO is a managed care service delivery system that integrates and manages Medicaid covered services across the care continuum.
+EOHHS contracts with an MCO - Neighborhood Health Plan of RI - to manage and coordinate all Medicaid State Plan and waiver services.
 For MNM beneficiaries, RHO integrates the full range of Medicaid services.
 For MME beneficiaries, RHO manages and coordinates the Medicaid wraparound services to which they are entitled, but otherwise has no impact on enrollment in Medicare Parts A and B, Medicare Advantage Plans, or Medicare Part D prescription drug coverage.
 Neighborhood Health Plan of RI is currently the only MCO offering an RHO plan.

-C. RHO Enrollment
+1.27.3 RHO Enrollment